-Collars and tags can become lost, damaged or be removed.
+Yes, Section 14 of the Animal Management (Cats and Dogs) Act 2008 requires microchipping of cats and dogs prior to reaching 12 weeks of age unless there is a reasonable excuse.
+Collars and tags can become lost, damaged or can be removed.
 A microchip is a permanent implant that will remain in the animal its entire life.
-By simply scanning your pet, obtaining the microchip number and searching it on a national database, all your details will be displayed and you can be quickly contacted to recover your valuable pet.
+By simply scanning your pet, obtaining the microchip number and searching it on a national database, your details will be displayed and you can be quickly contacted to recover your valuable pet.
 You are able to microchip your pet at your local vet surgery.

 Dogs must be registered within 14 days of…

-- The dog becoming three months of age.
+- The dog becoming 12 weeks of age.